wags69a/requests-passing-token/README.md

 In my exmple, the base url, check number, client id and secert are blanked out, you will need to get this information from your customer.

 This is version 1 of this script, in version 2, I hope to read a list of check numbers so that I can get the output to more than one at a time.

+#Installation
+I used postman in the customer environment.
+You will have to adjust to your customer.

+#Usage
+This code is meant to be used in a customer environment.
+It will change from each user.
+The URL should match what the customer gives you to test.

+#DevNet Sandbox
+Does not apply at this time as this example is a real customer.

+#Known issues
+The tokens are all differnt, you must figure it out to use this script.

+#Getting help
+Contact the auther if he is not too busy.

+#Credits and references
+The Cisco requests library
+The book, automate the boring stuff with python.

+#Best Practice
+TBD